humdrum-tools/humdrum-documentation/guide/ch05/index.md

 Users are free to define as many different exclusive and tandem interpretations as they wish.
-For example, a user might define the interpretation `**bowing` that would be suitable for encoding detailed bowing information in works for strings.
+For example, a user might define the interpretation <span class="rep">bowing</span> that would be suitable for encoding detailed bowing information in works for strings.
 For each exclusive interpretation, the Humdrum user can re-define the meaning of all of the text characters, with the exception of the tab and the carriage return,